Public setup docs

 Antigravity Use the Antigravity tab for extension, MCP, workspace hooks, and command-policy guidance for each workspace or worktree.

-Claude Code Use the Claude Code tab for MCP setup, permission routing, and the `permission-check` command for shell decisions.
+Claude Code Use the Claude Code tab for MCP configuration, permission routing, pairing, and one controlled approval before relying on live shell decisions.

 Gemini CLI Use the Gemini CLI tab for guarded setup, pairing, doctor checks, and low-risk verification before critical workflows.